AhmedAbdAlKareem1/GradHeatMap-pyTorch-tensorflow/README.md

 Automatic Grad-CAM for TensorFlow / Keras Models

-A robust and architecture-aware Grad-CAM implementation for TensorFlow / Keras models.
+A simple way to generate Grad-CAM heatmaps for TensorFlow/Keras models.

 GradHeatmap automatically adapts to: